 First and foremost, Andrea taught me that one of my primary responsibilities as a leader is to build and empower other leaders.
 It goes without saying that you should always look out for your team, but Andrea took that a step further.
 She trusted her leadership team and the leaders they identified on their teams and she would make opportunities for them to shine or connect them with other people they hadn't worked with that she knew would spark brilliant work.
 I make sure to incorporate that into how I lead.
 It's always inspiring to connect smart and capable people that can make each other's work even better.

 Andrea also taught me a thing or two about how to prepare for meetings with senior leadership.
-On one trip to Atlanta for a planning session, a peer of mine had the opportunity to have lunch with Andrea.
+On one trip to Atlanta for a planning session, a peer of mine and I had the opportunity to have lunch with Andrea.
 Neither of us had prepared an agenda or anything of the sort.
 We were both excited to get to speak with Andrea in person since the three of us were based out of three different states and didn't see each other frequently outside of video conferences.
 We had a really good and insightful conversation and one of the lessons Andrea shared was about how she prepared herself for conversations with CEOs and other c-suite leaders.
 She talked about designing the conversation and knowing what you want to get out of the discussion - what you hoped to achieve.
 From that day forward, anytime I have the opportunity to speak with Andrea or someone of her stature (or anyone really), I always come in prepared.

 To say that Zavida Mangaru had a profound impact on my career and the way I lead would be an understatement.
 Zavida came to AT&T to lead an innovation team that became known as Experience Insights (Xi).
 Tricia McKinley actually paved the way for me to join the Xi team when a reorganization was being planned.
 Tricia knew I was up for a new challenge and recommended me for the team.
 I can still remember my introductory call with Zavida.
 I was sitting in an AT&T open office space I reserved for the day in Des Peres, MO. and it was the first time I got to hear Zavida's enthusiasm for innovation and customer experience.
 It was infectious.
 We spent the better part of an hour talking about what opportunities there were to grow the team and I left the call with a long list of ideas to prepare for our first leadership team sync and town hall with the broader team being brought together.
 She wasted no time getting started and making an impact.